dfinity/portal/docs/developer-docs/smart-contracts/maintain/canister-control.md

 ### No controller

 A canister has no controller, and is immutable.
+On ICP this model is often called a blackholed canister.
 This is the model used by smart contracts on Ethereum.